Fullerton to Hurstbourne Line

 The Fullerton Junction to Hurstbourne Line was a 6-mile railway line which ran between Fullerton Junction and Hurstbourne in Hampshire, UK.
 It was also known as the Longparish Branch and by the nickname of Nile Valley Railway.

-The passenger services was withdrawn on 6 July 1931.
+The passenger service was withdrawn on 6 July 1931.
 The line was then used for freight only between Hurstbourne to Longparish until 1934 and Longparish to Fullerton Junction until 28 May 1956.

 Origins of the nickname

 Nile Valley Railway was a nickname given to this line.
 It is believed the Victorians named it because of the anglers who visited the area to fish the River Test which has a reputation of being one of the finest trout rivers in the UK.